Top Skip to main content

 • How can I apply?

 Completed forms should be returned to SBSIGFSVRT@qub.ac.uk.
-The nomination form must be submitted at least two weeks in advance of the commencement date of the title for UK/Irish nominees.
+The nomination form must be submitted at least four weeks in advance of the commencement date of the title for UK/Irish nominees.
 The nomination form must be submitted at least six weeks in advance of the commencement date of the title for international nominees.

 • Important to Know